Gothic War (376–382): 378: The Battle of Adrianople

 Western Roman Emperor Gratian had meant to join up with Valens' army but events in the West detained him.
-First there was an invasion by the Lentienses into Gaul in February 378, which Gratian defeated.
+First there was an invasion by the Lentienses into Gaul in February 378, which Gratian defeated at the battle of Argentovaria.
 Then intelligence came from the other side of the Rhine warning of barbarian preparations for more invasions.
 This forced Gratian to preemptively cross the river himself and bring the situation under control as he successfully defeated the Alemanni.
-This took time however, and it wasn't until August that Gratian sent a message declaring his victories and his imminent arrival.
+This took time however, and it was not until August that Gratian sent a message declaring his victories and his imminent arrival.
+Noel Lenski has argued that Gratian's delays in moving eastward to support his uncle can in part be attributed to a rivalry between the two detectable in various sources.
 Valens, who had been impatiently waiting since June for the Western Roman army, was envious of the glory of his nephew and that of Sebastianus, so when he heard that the Goths were moving south towards Adrianople, Valens decamped his army and marched there to head them off.
 Roman scouting erroneously reported that the Goths, who were seen raiding near Nika, numbered only 10,000 fighting men.
 Around 7 August Ricomer returned from the West with the Western armies' advanced guard and a new message: Gratian was nearing the Succi pass which led to Adrianople and he advised his uncle to wait for him.
 Valens called a council of war to decide the issue.
 According to Ammianus, Sebastianus advocated for an immediate assault upon the Goths and that Victor cautioned to wait for Gratian.
 According to Eunapius, Sebestianus said they should wait.
 In any case, the council and Valens decided to attack immediately, egged on by court flatterers of the easy victory to come.

 The Goths sent envoys led by a Christian priest to the Romans to negotiate on the night of 8 August.
 With them Fritigern sent two letters.
 The first stipulated that the Goths only wanted lands in Thrace and in exchange would ally themselves to the Romans.
 The second letter, privately addressed to Valens, said that Fritigern truly wanted peace but the Romans would have to stay mobilized so that he could enforce the peace on his own people.
 Whether Fritigern was earnest or not is unknown, as Valens rejected the proposal.
 On the morning of 9 August, Valens left his treasury, imperial seal and civilian officials in Adrianople and marched north to engage the Goths.
 At around two in the afternoon the Romans came within sight of the Gothic wagon fort.
 Unlike the Romans, the Goths were well rested and the two sides drew up into battle formations.
 Fritigern sent more peace envoys and had long since sent for the aid of the Greuthungi cavalry under Alatheus and Saphrax who were separated from the main Gothic body.
 These remained undetected by Roman scouts.